tiagomaie/tiagomaie.github.io/_pages/about.md

 Hello world!

 I am currently a PostDoc in the Institute for Computational Genomics at the RWTH Aachen University Hospital, Germany.
-Working mainly with large genomics and epigenomics datasets, I build machine learning models to find interesting biomarkers, I build bioinformatics pipelines to facilitate analysis, and I build new bioinformatics/comp bio methods to solve niche problems.
-In sum, I like using big data to help find nuance in complex patterns and just generally like building things :)
+Working mainly with large genomics and epigenomics datasets, I build machine learning models to find interesting biomarkers, I build bioinformatics pipelines to facilitate analysis, I build data visualizations to better transmit knowledge and convey meaning, and I build new bioinformatics/comp bio methods to solve niche problems.
+In sum, I like using big data to help find nuance in complex patterns.
+That and I just generally like building things :)